 – CON: Expensive and limited options

-Relative to other Western countries, the cost of accommodation, whether renting or buying, is undeniably exorbitant in Stockholm.
-Prices are much higher in the inner city, so looking at options even just a couple of subway stops further will make a difference.
+Relative to other Western countries, Stockholm’s cost of accommodation, whether renting or buying, is undeniably exorbitant.
+Prices are much higher in the inner city, so looking at options, even just a couple of subway stops further, will make a difference.

-The rental market is a real mess; even locals have a hard time finding lasting and affordable rentals in the city.
+The rental market is a real mess; even locals have difficulty finding lasting and affordable rentals in the city.
 It is not impossible, of course, but it does take some diligence and possibly some networking.
-In fact, young families will often buy an apartment in Stockholm because of the tricky rental situation.
+In fact, young families will frequently buy an apartment in Stockholm because of the tricky rental situation.

 Lifestyle in Stockholm

-Stockholm is referred to by many as the Capital of Scandinavia.
-There is a great deal of culture, a mix of nightlife, and a variety of restaurants to be found, yet the city still retains a quaint and calm overall vibe.
+Many refer to Stockholm as the Capital of Scandinavia.
+The city has a great deal of culture, a mix of nightlife, and a wide variety of restaurants, yet the city retains a quaint and calm overall vibe.

 + PRO: Outdoor/active lifestyle